westonruter/speculative-loading-admin/README.md

 There is currently no UI for this plugin.
 It does not depend on the Speculative Loading plugin.

-Here is a demo video of this plugin for how pages can load instantly in WP Admin even with Fast 4G network throttling enabled:
+Here is a demo video of this plugin for how pages can load instantly in WP Admin even with “Fast 4G” network throttling enabled:

 [![Speculative Loading in WP Admin with Fast 4G Network Throttling](https://img.youtube.com/vi/41vDiJbApXw/maxresdefault.jpg)](https://youtu.be/41vDiJbApXw)